Home / Pre-Order / Pre-Order vs Wait

 Should I wait for the PC version?

-What's the safest pre-order tier?
+What's the safest edition to buy?

 Can I cancel a GTA 6 pre-order?